primal100/Google-Sheets-Data-Tracker/README.md

 ```
 Returns the spreadsheet containing a history of all changes to the data.

+Arguments:

+jsonConfig – Mandatory.
+The JSON configuration for a single spreadsheet object, e.g. spreadsheetsJSON[0].

 ```javascript
 TrackData.getDiffSheet(jsonConfig)
 ```
 Returns the spreadsheet containing the changes to data over time.

+Arguments:

+jsonConfig – Mandatory.
+The JSON configuration for a single spreadsheet object, e.g. spreadsheetsJSON[0].

 ```javascript
 TrackData.getDataSheet(jsonConfig)
 ```
 Returns the spreadsheet containing the latest data.

+Arguments:

+jsonConfig – Mandatory.
+The JSON configuration for a single spreadsheet object, e.g. spreadsheetsJSON[0].

 ```javascript
 TrackData.filterRow(jsonConfig, row)
 ```
 Filter the difference sheet to only show columns for times where a cell’s value changed.

+Arguments:

 jsonConfig – Mandatory.
 The JSON configuration for a single spreadsheet object, e.g. spreadsheetsJSON[0].

 row -  Mandatory.
 The number for the row containing the list of changes for the cell which is being filtered for.

 ```javascript